 Benefits of Super Saving

-They're able to max out their retirement accounts, pay cash for their vehicles, and enjoy the comfort of knowing they have a surplus that they can tap for unforeseen events.
-If you're interested in trying to save 50% of your income (or at least step closer to this goal, perhaps by saving 30% or 40%), following are a few tips.
+They're able to max out their retirement accounts, pay cash for their vehicles and enjoy the comfort of knowing they have a surplus that they can tap for unforeseen events.
+If you're interested in trying to save 50 percent of your income (or at least step closer to this goal, perhaps by saving 30 or 40 percent), following are a few tips.

 Live on One Income